loading basketball nba ishaan mishra

 The logo can be seen integrated into the Los Angeles offices of Uninterrupted in this video as Draymond Green visits Maverick Carter to get a behind the scenes tour of their content production studio.
 One thing that Mav made clear was that the logo and the brand style would have to feel like it could breathe and live in actual space.
 He wanted a physical representation of the brand that could be a vessel for different styles and storytelling methods.
 Similar to how the different athletes had their own backgrounds and personalities, the logo should feel like a chameleon in the sense that it can stand out on it's own, but also blend in with any of those voices.

 The Hometown episode of Dwyane Wade’s Flash3ack series was a powerful example of how Uninterrupted could elevate storytelling into something both personal and universal.
 In this installment Wade opened up about the experience of returning to Chicago and joining the Bulls, a team that had shaped his childhood and defined his earliest dreams.
 The content was intimate and reflective, blending his memories of growing up as a fan with the reality of stepping onto the court in a Bulls uniform.
 My role in shaping this piece was to ensure that the design system reinforced the weight of the story without overshadowing it.
 By creating a clean, unobtrusive visual framework, balancing archival elements with fresh footage, and leaning into the rhythm of Wade’s own narration, I helped frame an episode that resonated deeply with fans.
-It served as proof that Uninterrupted could handle not only in-the-moment updates but also legacy-driven narratives, positioning the brand as a vessel for athlete storytelling at every stage of their careers.
+It served as proof that Uninterrupted could handle not only in-the-moment updates but also legacy-driven narratives, positioning the brand as a vessel for athlete storytelling at every stage of their careers from the humble beginnings to the empires and dynasties of legend and myth.

 Working on the launch of the Uninterrupted brand while developing the look and feel of the design package was a fulfilling experience that allowed me to better understand the nuances of brand development and marketing.
 Understanding the core user base and product as best we could and building the plane as we were flying it meant I had to work efficiently and in a nimble manner.
 Seeing the brand grow and thrive to become the institution it is now is extremely gratifying and it was a pleasure to be a part of the launch of the brand and the company from a design standpoint and as an infrastructure partner in Bleacher Report.
 I really don't think the brand would be what it is today without those early contributions.
 It truly is amazing what a UN logo can do and the journey it went on.